latchset/jose/doc/ronn/jose-jwe-enc.1.md

 Header should be specified in its decoded form in the template.
 This command will automatically encode it as part of the encryption process.

-If you specify a JOSE Header Parameter that affects the construction of the JWE, this command will attempt to behave according to this parameter as if it were configuration.
+If you specify a JOSE Header Parameter (via either the `-i` or `-r` options) that affects the construction of the JWE, this command will attempt to behave according to this parameter as if it were configuration.
 For example, specifying the "zip" parameter in the JWE Protected Header will cause the plaintext to be compressed before encryption.
+Currently, `jose` will modify its behavior for the "alg", "enc" and "zip" JOSE Header Parameters (see RFC 7516 Section 4.1.3), as well as the algorithm-specific parameters for the algorithms we support (see RFC 7518 Section 4).

+However, it is not necessary to provide any templates: `jose jwe enc` will automatically fill in the "alg" and "enc" parameters by inferring the correct algorithms from the provided input keys (JWK or password).
+Therefore, the `-i` and `-r` options should generally be used for providing extended JWE metadata.

 ## OPTIONS